qdm12/meemo/readme.md

 # Meemo on Docker

-Run a lightweight Meemo v1.8.1 server with database on Docker with docker-compose.
+Lightweight Meemo 1.8.1 server with database on Docker with docker-compose.

 Manage your todo list, bookmarks and data in the Markdown format with [**Meemo**](https://github.com/nebulade/meemo).